sql-machine-learning/elasticdl/docs/designs/keras_callback.md

         if callback.hasattr("on_update_batch_end")
             callback.on_update_batch_end(self, batch=model_vesion)
 ```
-However, we will implement a high performance parameter server using golang.
-And there is a question how golang can call the callbacks defined by users using Python.
+However, we will implement a high performance parameter server using Golang.
+And there is a question how Golang can call the callbacks defined by users using Python.
+There is another way, we don't use `tf.keras.callbacks.Callback` to support calling the method on the PS and provide users with some premade using Golang.

 ### Call Methods of Callback Per Epoch on Master